mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

   system that sends monitoring traffic to the Munin node where the data can be analyzed and visualized.
 Note this project is written in Perl so Perl 5 must be installed on the node collecting the data.

+## Hosted monitoring services
+* [New Relic](http://newrelic.com/).
+Application and database monitoring as well as plug ins for capturing and analyzing additional data about tools in your stack.

+* [CopperEgg](http://copperegg.com/) is lower-level monitoring on server and infrastructure.
+It's popular with DevOps shops that are making changes to their production environments and want immediate feedback on the results of those modifications.

+* [Status.io](http://status.io/) focuses on uptime and response metrics transparency for web applications.

+* [StatusPage.io](https://www.statuspage.io/) (yes, there's both a Status and StatusPage.io) provides easy set up status pages for monitoring application up time.

+* [PagerDuty](http://www.pagerduty.com/) alerts a designated person or group if there are stability, performance, or uptime issues with an application.

+* [App Enlight](https://appenlight.com/) provides performance, exception and error monitoring and is currently specific to Python web applications.

 ## Monitoring resources